aliuosio/mage2.docker/README.md

     ./install.sh
     (on osx open a new tab to run ./install.sh again)

-> Modify settings in .env before running `./install.sh` if needed
+> Modify settings in .env.template before running `./install.sh` if needed
+> use .env to change values later after installation

 ## Backend in Browser
     http://mage2.localhost/admin